mparrish91/Yelp/README.md

 # Project 2 - *Yelp*

 **Flicks** is a movies app using the [The Yelp API](https://www.yelp.com/developer…).
-Built in Objective C.  No Storyboards using NSLayoutAnchor.
+Built in Objective C.  No Storyboards.
+Using NSLayoutAnchor.

 Time spent: **18** hours spent in total